unixsysdev/llm2mcp2llm/README.md

 # Micro-LLM Marketplace with MCP Interface

-This repository outlines an architecture for a marketplace of specialized micro-LLMs that serve as domain experts for larger, more general-purpose LLMs through standardized Master Control Program (MCP) interfaces.
+This repository outlines an architecture for a marketplace of specialized micro-LLMs that serve as domain experts for larger, more general-purpose LLMs through standardized (MCP) interfaces.

 ## Concept Overview